-With the high cost of medical care in the United States, it’s no surprise that health insurance is one of the most highly sought-after benefits by employees.
-Many employers use benefit packages—including health, vision, and dental insurance—to attract and retain employees.
-However, this is a largely voluntary benefit.
+With the high cost of medical care in the United States, it's no surprise that health insurance is one of the most highly sought-after benefits by employees.
+Many employers use benefit packages—including health, vision, and dental coverage—to attract and retain employees.

-No law directly requires employers to provide health care to their employees.
-However, the Affordable Care Act (ACA) imposes penalties on larger employers that fail to provide health insurance.
 Under the ACA, employers with 50 or more full-time employees (or the equivalent in part-time employees) must provide health insurance to 95% of their full-time employees or pay a penalty to the IRS.
-This penalty is quite hefty, which can be well over $3,000 per employee.
+This penalty is quite hefty—$4,460 per employee per year (in 2024).
 As a result, large employers have a strong incentive to provide health coverage.
 However, employees have no right to demand health care under the ACA.

 To comply with the ACA, the health insurance must meet minimum requirements for coverage and affordability.
 Coverage must also be extended to the employee's dependents, which are defined as biological or adopted children under the age of 26.
 However, spouses are not considered dependents under the ACA, nor are stepchildren or foster children.